polakowskimaciej/SeleniumTesting/ReadMe.md

 - Does the form fields have alternative text and correct tags?
 - Does return to home page link works?
 - Do the paragraph links guide to correct paragraphs?
+- Does the "details below link" scroll to expected space?
+- Does the footer link work?
+- Is the header structure used correctly?
+- Is the linkedin link on BioPage directing to expected site?

 ## New framework to apply
 Apply knowledge from Udemy course Automated Accessibility Testing for React Applications